 Caption: A Daring Adventure trip to the Grand Canyon

-With hundreds of sunny days each year and no winter snow and ice, the City of Phoenix supports year-round inclusive recreation opportunities for area residents with disabilities.
+With hundreds of sunny days each year and no winter snow and ice, the City of Phoenix and it's non-profit partners offer year-round inclusive recreation opportunities for area residents with disabilities.

-The award winning adaptive recreation programs Daring Adventures and River Rampage are now offered by River of Dreams, a local nonprofit, in collaboration with the Phoenix Parks and Recreation Department.
-River of Dreams operates out of the newly opened Arizona Bridge to Independent Living's Sports & Fitness Center, which puts world-class adaptive recreation under one roof.
+The award-winning adaptive recreation programs Daring Adventures and River Rampage are offered by Daring Adventures, a local nonprofit partner of the Phoenix Parks and Recreation Department.
+Daring Adventures operates out of the newly opened Arizona Bridge to Independent Living's Sports & Fitness Center, which puts world-class adaptive recreation under one roof.

 Caption: SoloRider golf carts are available at three city golf courses